numiralofe/fuzzy-sec/pages/resource_management.md

 **Bare Metal**

-On this point we pretty much depend on the provider's that we decide to use, i would prefer providers like Packet or LeaseWeb (mentioned on the providerd page) since those have available API's that we can use to interact and create phisical resources with pre installed OS Versions allowing us this way to control and automate installation of base components.
+On this point we pretty much depend on the provider's that we decide to use, i would prefer providers like Packet or LeaseWeb (mentioned on the providers page) since those have available API's that we can use to interact and create physical resources with pre installed OS Versions allowing us this way to control and automate installation of base components.

-We can offcourse install OpenStack, kvm Proxmox or any other complex solution, but trying to follow the KISS principle and if workload types are common and typified i would like to make a special mention to the following combo :)
+We can off course install OpenStack, kvm Proxmox or any other complex solution, but trying to follow the ***KISS*** principle and if workload types are common and typified i would like to make a special mention to the following combo :)

 ***kvm + nomad + consul + packer***